John Holt (American educator): Teaching career

-From homeschooling to unschooling

 Holt became disillusioned with the school system after several years of working within it; he became convinced that reform of the school system was not possible and began to advocate homeschooling.
 He believed that "children who were provided with a rich and stimulating learning environment would learn what they are ready to learn, when they are ready to learn it".

 Holt believed that children did not need to be coerced into learning; they would do so naturally if given the freedom to follow their own interests and a rich assortment of resources.
 This line of thought came to be called unschooling.

 Holt's Growing Without Schooling newsletter, founded in 1977, was America's first home education newsletter.
 He also set up John Holt's Bookstore, which made selected books available by mail order.
 This brought in additional revenue that helped sustain the newsletter, which carried very little advertising.

-Holt's sole book on homeschooling, Teach Your Own, was published in 1981.
-It quickly became the "Bible" of the early homeschooling movement.
-It was revised by his colleague Patrick Farenga and republished in 2003 by Perseus Books.

-Holt on education

 Holt wrote several books that have greatly influenced the unschooling movement.
 His writings have influenced many individuals and organizations, including the Evergreen State College, Caleb Gattegno, Americans for a Society Free from Age Restrictions, the National Youth Rights Association, and the Freechild Project.

 Holt did not have a teaching degree, which many believe allowed for his work in the private school sector to make way for him to have a more objective opinion on the American school system.
 Being new to the environment, it is thought that he was able to make more objective distinctions than other educators as to what the schools said they were doing and what they were actually doing.
 For the first many years of his teaching career, he maintained the belief that schools overall were not meeting their missions due to using the wrong methods and pedagogical approaches, and that these failures were the cause for rendering young scholars as children who were less willing to learn and more focused on avoiding the embarrassment and ridicule of not learning.